johnoregan/cmdPost/docs/usage.md

 Create a folder for your Blog.
 If you own several blogs, create a separate folder for each blog.
 These folders are known as _blog folders_.
-There are no restrictions on blog folder names, but it is recommended that the name you choose as some similarity to the blog associated with it!
+There are no restrictions on blog folder names, but it is recommended that the name you choose has some similarity to the blog associated with it!

 Your blog folder is the location where blog posts are stored in the form of markdown files.
 Each blog folder must contain a `blog.cfg` file ([described